bssheetal/TriviaGame/README.md

 Description

 This game uses HTML, CSS, JavaScript and jQuery.
-This was an exercise in dynamically generating HTML elements using JavaScript and jQuery.
+This was an exercise in dynamically generating HTML elements using jQuery.
 This was also an exercise in using timers and counters in JavaScript.

 Technologies Used: